phoomin2012/travian-kingdom/README.md

   5. Let's enjoy your server

   **To generate world**<br>
-  go to sub domain that game avaliable. go to api folder and go to debug.php?a=createWorld
+  go to sub domain that game avaliable. go to api folder and go to debug.php?a=createWorld<br>
+  for example `ks1.t5th.ph/api/debug.php?a=createWorld`

 Please note that this script doesn't finish yet.
 If you found bug please use [Issues](https://github.com/phoomin2012/travian-kingdom-clone/issues) to report and use [Pulls Requests](https://github.com/phoomin2012/travian-kingdom-clone/pulls) to request feature that offical have or fix bug or add new feature to main project.